albertdb/Raft/README.md

 });
 ```
 ##### client.get(key[, callback])
-get() is the primary method for fetching data from the store.
-The key can be an arbitrary data object.
+`get()` is the primary method for fetching data from the store.
+The `key` can be an arbitrary data object.
 If it doesn't exist in the store then the callback will receive an error as its first argument.
-A not-found err object will be of type 'NotFoundError' so you can err.type == 'NotFoundError' or you can perform a truthy test on the property err.notFound.
+A not-found err object will be of type `'NotFoundError'` so you can `err.type == 'NotFoundError'` or you can perform a truthy test on the property `err.notFound`.
 ```
 client.get('foo', function (err, value) {
   if (err) {